K-Ptak/WorkTime/README.md

 ### Configuration
 You can modify the length of certain pomodoro phases and other parameters by modifying the .config stored in /opt/worktime/

+### Bug reporting
+If you catch any bug or error feel free to notify me about it through an issue 🥰